 SAS 9 Deployment¶

-/sas/import.spk using SAS Management Console.
-Make a note of the root location in which this was deployed - as this will be added to the
+/sas/import.spk using SAS Management Console or DI Studio.
+Make a note of the root metadata folder location in which this was imported - as this will be added to the

 appLoc value in the

 When importing the library, provide the physical path in which the Staging Area should be created.
 The next step will use this path to create the directory.
 Make sure that the SAS Spawned Server account (eg

 sassrv) has WRITE access to this location

 Open the browser and navigate to YOURSASSERVER/SASStoredProcess.
 From here, find the Data Controller folder, and open services/admin/configurator.

 You will be provided with a list of groups.
 Choose the group that you would like to be the admin group.

 Anyone in this admin group will have unrestricted access to Data Controller!